FreeJoy-Team/FreeJoyWiki/Axes-configuration.md

 ## Smoothing

 You can set smoothing for every axis by dragging "Smoothing" slider.
-There are 4 levels of smoothing:
+There are 7 levels of smoothing.

-* Off
-* Low
-* Medium
-* High

 ## Curve shaping